jamir-hossain/c-basics/README.md

 }
 ```

+---

 ## Function

-Functions in C are reusable blocks of code designed to perform a specific task.
+Function in C are reusable blocks of code designed to perform a specific task.
 They help in organizing code, reducing repetition, and making programs easier to read and maintain.
 Each function can be called multiple times within a program, which allows for efficient code reuse.

 ### Declaring and Using Functions

-Functions in C need to be declared before they are used.
-A function declaration (or prototype) includes the function's return type, name, and parameters.
+Function in C need to be declared before they are used.
+A function declaration includes the function's return type, name, and parameters.
 The function definition provides the actual code to execute when the function is called.

 #### Code Example: